-Batman: Caped Crusader had previously been seen as a high-profile project for HBO Max, bringing together the creative force behind the hit movie The Batman with one of the prime movers behind the beloved '90s Batman: The Animated Series.
+Batman: Caped Crusader had previously been seen as a particularly high-profile project for HBO Max, bringing together the creative force behind the hit movie The Batman with one of the prime movers behind the beloved '90s Batman: The Animated Series.
 When the project was announced in May 2021, it was officially described as being something that would “once again reinvent Batman and his iconic rogue’s gallery with sophisticated storytelling, nuanced characters and intense action sequences all set in a visually striking world.”
 The first season of the show was planned to run 10 episodes.

 It's worth noting that HBO Max officially canceling a project yet Warner Bros.
-Discovery continuing production with a view to selling it to another outlet or network is something that new Warner Bros.
-Discovery CEO David Zaslav explicitly talked about on the same investor call where he mentioned that DC was a priority for the company; his thinking, as he explained it, was that selling projects to external companies would allow the company to maximize profits while maintaining brand awareness; it's an approach currently taken with Warner Bros.
+Discovery continuing production with a view to selling it to another outlet or network was something that new Warner Bros.
+Discovery CEO David Zaslav had explicitly talked about on the same investor call where he mentioned that DC was a priority for the company; his thinking, as he explained it, was that selling projects to external companies would allow the company to maximize profits while maintaining brand awareness; it's an approach currently taken with Warner Bros.
 Animation's Animaniacs and Bedrock series, which air on Hulu and Fox, respectively.